 Latest COVID-19 Health and Guidance Information - Read here ›

 When it comes to burning waste, it is only considered a good alternative to recycling if it provides an efficient fuel.
-Cardboard does not provide this and burning it can release contaminants and gases into the environment.
-Local authorities have regulations regarding smokeless fuels, cardboard waste that is burned and not recycled means that a reusable resource is wasted.
+Burning cardboard does not provide this!
+Also, it is not an environmentally friendly option because it can release harmful chemicals into the air, particularly if you are burning coloured cardboard that contains more chemicals.
+Cardboard waste that is burned and not recycled means that a reusable resource is wasted.

-It’s important to ensure that all cardboard waste is clean and dry before recycling.
-Anything that has been contaminated with food waste, such as a pizza box, will be recyclable.
-Secondly, any excess tape or stickers should be removed from the cardboard you wish to recycle and it should be flattened and packed as flat as possible.
+It is important to ensure that all cardboard waste is clean and dry before recycling.
+Anything that has been contaminated with food waste, such as a pizza box, will be not recyclable.
+Any excess tape or stickers should be removed from the cardboard you wish to recycle, and it should be flattened and packed as flat as possible.

 With a large amount of carboard waste to be recycled, J&B Recycling can assess your needs and will advise you on a range of collection storage, disposal and legal issues.

 J&B Recycling can deal with all types of cardboard waste including corrugated cardboard (old KLS, OCC), hardmix, coloured card, scanboard and beverage cartons such as Tetra Pak.

 We have guaranteed markets for all these materials because of the quality of material we supply, this is due to our effective sorting process at our site which separates any mixed materials we receive into separate grades, plus the long-term relationship we have developed with a number of key repressors in the UK and abroad.

 J&B Recycling provide waste management solutions for business across the North of England.
 Our main Materials Recovery Facility (MRF) is based in Hartlepool

 and we have a second site in Middlesbrough, making us ideally placed for collections across Teesside (Hartlepool, Stockton, Middlesbrough